mattiekat/recipe_ratio_calculator/README.md

 the default recipes section will make sense, so the `recipes` master object can be left out as long as there is not a `crafters` tag.

+If you leave a default recipe blank, as shown below for `raw_resource`, it will designate it as a raw resource, which means that in calculations, it will only calculate how much of the resource is needed, and not how much you have to produce.
+Depending on the resource, this could be a useful simplification; in factorio for instance, we often consider the production of iron plates independently of each production chain that demands them.

 **Full schema:**
 ```yaml
 crafters: